 Course Descriptions: This course will introduce students to the field of robotics, with an overview of how robots are integrated into our society and their impacts.
-Following the Engineering Design Cycle, students will learn to collaboratively design and build various types of robots, and program them with block-based coding, in order to complete specific tasks.
+Following the Engineering Design Cycle, students will learn to collaboratively design and build various types of robots, and program them using block-based coding (and/or Python) in order to complete specific tasks.
 This project-based course will develop students' critical thinking and problem-solving skills as they work together to solve challenge sets.